Featured image: SIMAGIC GT NEO

 Grid Engineering MPX

-The GRID MPX Sim Racing Steering Wheel, now in its V2 stage of development, is a masterpiece that’s made a splash in the sim racing community, I’ve enjoyed having this wheel on my setup. (review here)
+The GRID MPX Sim Racing Steering Wheel, now in its V2 iteration, has made a real splash in the sim racing community.
+I’ve enjoyed having this one on my setup. (review here)

-At its heart, it’s a melding of top-tier craftsmanship and innovation.
-Made with a 5mm carbon fibre front plate and grippy custom over-moulded PU grips, it’s both robust and comfortable for those often very intense racing sessions.
+It’s proper craftsmanship meets clever engineering, really.
+Made with a 5mm carbon fibre front plate and grippy custom over-moulded PU grips, it’s properly solid and comfortable for those often very intense racing sessions.

 When you’re gunning for that pole position, the tactile feedback from the paddle shifters, enhanced with the addition of extra magnets, ensures every gear shift feels just right.